dehorsley/colette/paper.md

     excluded, and to differentiate from a when a player did not participate in the round voluntarily (i.e. they opted out).

-To find pairs satisfying the above requirements efficiently, we formulated the problem as a linear integer program and used the advanced techniques available to solve such optimisation problems.
-In the implementation we used the COIN-OR CBC solver [@coin-or-cbc], via the Python MIP package [@python-mip], to find solutions to the problem.
-The CBC solver uses the Branch-and-Cut method to solve linear mixed integer programs by relaxing the integer constraints and solving the resulting linear program.
-Cutting planes are then used to tighten the integer constraints.
+To find pairs satisfying the above requirements efficiently, we formulate the problem as a linear integer program and use the advanced techniques available to solve such optimisation problems.
+In the current implementation we use the COIN-OR CBC solver [@coin-or-cbc], via the Python MIP package [@python-mip], to find solutions to the problem.
+The CBC solver uses the Branch-and-Cut method, an efficient method specialised for linear integer programs such as the one we formulate here.

 To state the problem as an integer program, we begin by considering finding pairs in the $R$th round, with N "players".
 We let